 Hosting Car Shows – How to Plan a Car Show?

-It’s 2015 and hosting car shows can be a tricky animal.
-In this post I will explain the planning process for hosting a successful event as well as cover trophies, marketing and some other key items.
+Hosting car shows can be a tricky animal.
+In this post I will explain the planning process for hosting a successful event as well as cover trophies, marketing and some other key areas in this post.
 I will also touch base on defining the difference between car meets and car shows.

 Times have changed over the years and car meets are starting to take over car shows.
 What is the difference?
 Car meets are really no different than a cruise-in.
 However, cruise-ins are usually associated with classics and the hot rod community which, have been going on for years.